thibautambrosino/REPR/threejs-epita/project.md

 You are *free* (kind of) to choose a project, however:
 * You need to run it through me first to ensure it's not too easy / too hard
 * You need to implement the same kind of mandatory described in the [Grade Section](#grade)
+    * For really custom project, we will refine together the mandatory

 If you *really really* do a super custom project, we can see together how to refine the mandatory, meaning: changing the features set.